kaelynj/sanctuary-amongst-the-stars/docs/game-mechanics/the-mesh/ais-and-muses.md

 For all other rules, ALIs are treated as [infomorphs](Infomorphs.md).

 ### Traits
 ALIs have the Modified Behavior (Obedient, Level 3) and Real-World Naivete traits.
-GMs may assing other traits as they see fit.
+GMs may assign other traits as they see fit.

 ### Lucidity and Trauma
 ALIs are capable of suffering mental stress and trauma, and so have Lucidity, Trauma Threshold, and Insanity Rating stats.